GSA/digitalgov.gov/content/communities/challenges-prizes.md

 ## Who we are

 Hackathons, grand challenges, data jams, map-a-thons—it’s all crowdsourcing.
 Our community strives to tap into the public braintrust to help government solve complex problems.
-We are a thriving inter-agency community of more than 740 dedicated and passionate civil servants encouraging innovation in government.
+We are a thriving inter-agency community of dedicated and passionate civil servants encouraging innovation in government.
 Membership and participation are open to federal, tribal, state and local government.

 ## What we do